jhudsl/OTTR_Quizzes/getting_started.md

   #  types:
   #    - completed
 ```
 If you choose not to have this run automatically you will need to [manually trigger this workflow](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) when you want your files to be copied from the Bookdown repository to the Leanpub repository.

-After you merge these changes you will be able to easily copy over the Leanpub-needed files from your Bookdown repository as you make content updates/changes/adds.
+After you merge these changes in the `main` branch you will be able to easily copy over the Leanpub-needed files from your Bookdown repository as you make content updates/changes/adds.

 _Note that any content changes to non-quiz material needs to be done your course's Bookdown repository!
 Do NOT change them here, in your Leanpub repository, otherwise your Bookdown course will not be updated._